AutomationPanda/playwright-python-tutorial/tutorial/6-api-testing.md

-# Bonus: API testing
+# Part 6: API testing

 Did you know that Playwright has support for built-in [API testing](https://playwright.dev/python/docs/api-testing)?
 While you could use Playwright for purely testing APIs, this feature shines when used together with web UI testing.

-In this bonus part, we will learn how to use Playwright's API testing features by automating tests for [GitHub project boards](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
+In this part, we will learn how to use Playwright's API testing features by automating tests for [GitHub project boards](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
-These tests will be different from our previous DuckDuckGo search tests.
+These tests will be more complex than our previous DuckDuckGo search test.

-## 1
+They will also require additional setup.

-?
+## API setup

 Prerequisites: